,Agricultural Improvement Act of 2018

 Quick Overview of Industrial Hemp in America

-Hemp was an important crop in the early days of the U.S. It was necessary for the production of rope, canvas, and paper.
+Hemp was an important crop in the early days of the U.S. It was necessary for the production of rope, canvas and paper.
 With a history dating back to 8,000 BC, hemp has been an important crop for the worlds need for fiber and food.

 The invention of the cotton gin overshadowed hemp as a textile source due to the extremely labor-intensive nature of hemp processing.
 Cotton became the crop of choice for the textile industry with the introduction of the cotton gin in 1793.
 The next blow to industrial hemp came with DuPont patenting their new “plastic fiber” in 1930.
-Despite newly affordable machinery which separated the fiber from the rest of the plant a propaganda campaign by companies invested in the new petroleum-based synthetic textile and lumber barons put pressure on the industry.
+Despite newly affordable machinery which separated the fiber from the rest of the plant, propaganda campaigns by companies invested in the new petroleum-based synthetic textile and lumber barons put pressure on the industry.
 A 1938 article in Popular Science predicted that industrial hemp would be a billion dollar industry.
 However, in September of 1937, the government banned the production of hemp with the Marijuana Tax Act.
-Some feel that powerful groups felt threatened and they coerced the government into imposing the ban.
+Some feel that powerful groups felt threatened, and they coerced the government into imposing the ban.
 Canada followed with their own ban in August of 1938.

 In 1969 the Marijuana Tax Act was ruled unconstitutional in Leary vs the United States.
 So Congress came up with the Controlled Substances Act and made Cannabis a Schedule 1 controlled substance, equal to heroin.